-Once actual management costs and fund growth can be measured, such that program sustainability is assured, assistance in the form of Ioan forgiveness or amended (lowered) interest rates may become an option for qualifying Ioan recipients.
-Assistance will be targeted toward Iow-income areas, Justice 40 communities, high SVI areas (>0.8), economically disadvantaged rural communities (EDRCs), and Community Disaster Resilience Zones (CDRZs).
+Once actual management costs and fund growth can be measured, such that program sustainability is assured, assistance in the form of loan forgiveness or amended (lowered) interest rates may become an option for qualifying loan recipients.
+Assistance will be targeted toward low-income areas, Justice 40 communities, high SVI areas, economically disadvantaged rural communities (EDRCs), and Community Disaster Resilience Zones (CDRZs).